maangalabs/maangalabs.github.io/_posts/2015-08-26-ionic-at-scale.markdown

 <h4>Debugging</h4>

 You can debug your hybrid application using Chrome remote debugging.
 To debug, connect your device via adb and run the app.
-Go to chrome://inspect/#devices .
+Go to `chrome://inspect/#devices` .
 You'll find you application with an inspect button.

-These are some of the points which came across when i write this article.
-I'll update with more tools and services that might be useful when you are working on larger projects.
+These are some of the points which i came across when i write this article.
+I'll update the article with more tools and services that might be useful when you are working on larger projects.
 Bye